 Ensure the accuracy and presentation of minutes of all plenary sessions and Board of Directors meetings and their dissemination.

-Perform such functions as the President assigns to assist in carrying out the purposes and policies of the Academic Senate.
+Perform duties as assigned by the President.

 The Treasurer shall

+In conjunction with the Executive Director, oversee the budget preparation and shall ensure that appropriate financial reports are made available to the Board of Directors on a timely basis or as requested by the Board of Directors.

 Serve as an authorized signatory on all accounts.

-Shall, in conjunction with the Executive Director, oversee the budget preparation and shall ensure that appropriate financial reports are made available to the Board of Directors on a timely basis or as may be required by the Board of Directors.

 Oversee and keep the delegates and the Board of Directors informed about the financial condition of the organization and of audit or financial review results.